joshb/joshb.github.io/articles/triangle_rasterization/index.md

 };
 ```

-    <p>This class contains color, x, and y values for the two points that an edge consists of.
-The only function is the constructor, which is shown below:</p>
+This class contains color, x, and y values for the two points that an edge consists of.
+The only function is the constructor, which is shown below:

 ```c++
 Edge::Edge(const Color &color1, int x1, int y1,